-The Academy continues to work to support students and families to ensure excellent outcomes for our students.
+We do our best to support students and their families to ensure excellent outcomes for all of our students.

 The House System

 Whilst we ensure that every student receives a personalised experience and level of care on both a pastoral and academic basis (via the form tutor and Head of Year structure), we are mindful of the need for additional opportunities to enhance their experience further.
 Opportunities, where students can enjoy and thrive in a competitive manner and by doing so develop into happy, resilient young people ready to face the world and able to participate, both within a team context and through leading others.

 We are proud of our new House System which provides students with the chance to compete for their house and by doing so – enjoy a sense of belonging.
 It is vital that students feel that they are rewarded for academic achievement, excellent attendance and positive contributions that they make to their own school life, but also for participating in our very own events, “The Chobham Games” which take place periodically throughout the year.
 This allows the students to experience competition, develop the ability to persevere, work with others, become young leaders and so much more in an exciting and healthy manner.
 Each House is led by a staff member who is the Head of House and they each have a team of sixth form captains to support them.

 Built into the house system is our need to ensure students value Charity.
 The idea that they are able to offer time and raise money for those less fortunate than them.
 Throughout the school year we as a school ensure lots of charities are supported, though each house selects a charity for the academic year to support in addition.